 Trucke, who coordinates the Discover Accounting program each year, said it has been a "thrill" to see Edic thrive at the College of Business.
-Her academic success allowed her to serve as a tutor for accounting classes and a research assistant for Biyu Wu, assistant professor of accountancy.
+Her academic success allowed her to serve as a tutor for accounting classes and a research assistant for Biyu Wu, associate professor of accountancy.

 By getting involved with student organizations like Beta Alpha Psi and Delta Sigma Pi and participating in case competitions like the Deloitte Audit Innovation Campus Challenge, she was selected by the Nebraska Business Student Advisory Board as the Nebraska Business Student of the Month in March 2021.

 "Harley became our first Nebraska graduate who attended the very first Discover Accounting as a rising high school senior.
 It gave her an overview of what's possible studying accounting at Nebraska, and she took advantage of so many of these opportunities," said Trucke.
 "She not only achieved the university's highest academic recognition of graduating as a Chancellor's Scholar for achieving a 4.0 GPA as an undergraduate, she also consistently strived to help lift others up by serving as a tutor and now as a teaching assistant in the MPA program."

 At Discover Accounting, Edic first heard about Nebraska's split semester internship program, which allows students to complete a busy audit or tax season internship and stay enrolled as a full-time student.
 The distinctive program allowed her to complete three internships as an undergraduate student without delaying her graduation in 2022.